Country number: 123

 Who?
 Work trip

-In the evenings I strolled along the corniche, past the vast silhouette of the limestone Islamic Museum and watched the sky scrapers light up in turn against the dusky bay.
-The air was balmy at that time of year in the evenings.
-Still very hot during the day.
-Most of the city felt very modern and yet alien.
-There was a small tourist area with a tent and camels and a souk that was much more atmospheric and some little side streets with local cafes and shish.
+In the evenings I strolled along the corniche, past the vast silhouette of the limestone Islamic Museum and watched the amazing futuristic sky scrapers light up in turn against the dusky bay.
+The air was still balmy at that time of year – still baking hot during the day.
+Doha felt very modern and yet alien.
+There was a small tourist area with a tent and camels and a souk that was much more atmospheric – some little side streets with local cafes and shish.
 The most fascinating part was the falconry quarter.
 Whole sections of hooded birds, roles reversed, waiting to be preyed on by human buyers.